I didn’t like what I saw with Affiliate Millionaire Club and I will explain all of that in the following review.

 A) I’ve never run into auto generated sites which had well written content.
 If this program is the only exception to that experience, then the next problem is that…

 B) Many sites created are going to look identical.
 For SEO, this is terrible as I said earlier, because duplicate sites are punished by search engines.
 There is no exception and you are being lied to if you’re told that a duplicate site will rank high on Google.

 C) I don’t know how well a 1 page site will fair in search engines.
 From what I’ve seen, the site you get is only 1 page and even if it’s not, you need to have A LOT of unique and high quality content on the site to ever get it anywhere.

 What is “good”:

 The website generator does produce decent looking sites, aside from the holes I just listed, they can be made quickly from that perspective.
 Yes it is beneficial, but if the sites are indeed duplicates, they won’t make you money from SEO, not in my personal opinion.

 The good news is that there are alternative & much better website generators you can use to make great looking pages, but without pre-built content into the (this you will have to do yourself).

 Final Rating: Affiliate Millionaire Club.

 2 out of 10 stars.
 You get the website generator and it does save time, but in hindsight, this approach to affiliate marketing can create more problems.
 I don’t see there being much use of this program, nor potential.
-This however is my #1 recommendation.
+So I recommend Wealthy Affiliate instead.

 My final thoughts: